 Atop the fancy voitures de chasse also sat fancy coachmen.
 The coachmen were not necessarily expert drivers as their real forte was how they looked: They were decked out in gold or silver lace and had their hair highly dressed.
 This also meant that postilions, responsible to control the carriages, sat on the lead horse dressed in their finery that consisted of a cocked hat and jackboots.

-Most of the nobility attending the hunt were there to covert in closed carriages (sit and wait in the forest in spots where they thought the boar might appear).
-Moreover, each horse was also led rather than ridden.
-Each horse was also covered with a rich cloth, and the cloth corresponded to the livery colors of its owner.
-At each corner of the cloth the family’s arms, cipher, or coronet was also displayed.
+Most of the nobility attending the hunt were there in closed carriages and sat and waited (called coverting) in the forest in spots where they thought the boar might appear.
+Moreover, each horse was also led rather than ridden and these horses were covered with a rich cloth that corresponded to the livery colors of its owner.
+Displayed at each corner of the cloth was the family’s arms, cipher, or coronet.
 Although the comte d’Artois’s colors were more of a military look than a sporting one, he was decked out in dark green with gold lace and his livery was colored crimson and laced with rich gold.